Glycemic Index of Beetroot or Chukandar

 Beetroot has a medium (64), low glycemic index but a 4.7 glycemic load.
 Therefore, beets could be a part of a diabetic-friendly diet to help maintain stable blood glucose levels.
 A distinctive carbohydrate profile is present in beets.
 Even though it contains the most sugar of any vegetable, the effect of one medium-sized beetroot on levels of blood glucose is minimal because it only contains 7.4 g of CHO and 3 g of fiber.
 One medium-sized beet contains 3g of fiber, which aids in regular bowel movements and maintains the health of the digestive system.
 Beetroots are a very rich source of dietary nitrates, which have a vasodilator effect and help lower blood pressure.

-Read More: Glycemic Index of Amra or Hogs Palm
+Read More: Glycemic Index of Sugar

 Glycemic Load of Beetroot